jlgerber/rustclass/exercise_01.md

 2. fn from sequence(show: String, sequence: String) -> Self
 3. fn from_shot(show: String, sequence: String, shot: String) -> Self

 I wont lie to you.
 It would be nice if Rust supported function overloading.
-There is nothing philisophical stopping them from adding it.
+There is nothing philosophical stopping them from adding it.
 It is just not high on their list.

 Ok.
 Now that you have added a minimal api of sorts, lets write some tests.